-4 Physical Signs You’re Addicted to Ritalin
+4 Physical Signs You’re Addicted to Ritalin Signs of addiction to Ritalin

 Ritalin is a stimulant drug used to treat attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), and narcolepsy.
 It’s classified by the Drug Enforcement Administration as a Schedule II narcotic — meaning it’s in the same class as cocaine, morphine and amphetamines.